lynnfaraday/aresmush.com/_root/tutorials/manage/forgot-headwiz-pw.md

 ## Shell Method

-Log into the server shell and change into the aresmush directory.
+Log into the server shell and change into the aresmush folder.
 Run the following script with the desired new password:

     bin/upgrade reset_headwiz_password,somenewpassword